ssuwijak/241023-Automate-JPEG-File-Renaming-10-000-Times/README.md

 # 241023 Automate JPEG File Renaming 10,000 Times
-to copy a JPEG file to the specified folder by the pre-defined namelist in the csv file.
+to copy a JPEG file to the specified folder as the pre-defined namelist in the csv file.

 ## Windows Command Prompt Package
 the package consists of 4 files.